-It's obvious that Larry Davis, now in his eighth season as the Crimson Tide's head rowing coach, with a true passion for the sport of rowing and a strong relationship with the city of Tuscaloosa, is doing exactly what he's always wanted to.
+It's obvious that Larry Davis, now in his ninth season as the Crimson Tide's head rowing coach, with a true passion for the sport of rowing and a strong relationship with the city of Tuscaloosa, is doing exactly what he's always wanted to.

 "I love the sport of rowing and I really have a commitment to the sport, the University and the city of Tuscaloosa," Davis said.
 "It makes it easier to do this job when you have student-athletes who are hungry and want to achieve and have that same kind of approach to the sport that you do.
 I've been involved with rowing a long time and it makes coaching easier when you have a bunch of people around you who love the sport as much as you do."

 Now in his 17th year in Tuscaloosa, Davis has been involved in the local rowing community for a vast majority of that time, still getting on the water himself on a regular basis.
 During that span, he has helped the sport grow and flourish, making the Tide one of the fastest rising teams on the national scene.

 "One of the things that I've learned over time is that good things take time and you have to put them all in layers, build on the pace and keep building," Davis said.
 "The University has been very good about giving us the tools we need on a step-by-step basis to achieve that goal."